Skip to Main Content

 Heights Neighborhood Library

 Rev. Fred Huhns established Baptist Temple Library as the first in the area in 1909.
-Relocated to Heights High School in 1918, then the Trustees and the Heights Committee purchased land for $7,500 for the current facility that was named and dedicated on March 18, 1926.
+Relocated to Heights High School in 1918, then the current facility was named and dedicated on March 18, 1926.

 Hillendahl Neighborhood Library